Carpenters work mainly with wood to repair or install foundations, walls, roofs, windows and doors in buildings.

 - Defence Careers website - information on carpentry apprenticeships with the NZ Army

-There are no specific secondary education requirements for this job, but NCEA Level 2 maths, construction and mechanical technologies, design and visual communication, English and science are useful.
+No specific secondary education is required for this job, but maths, construction and mechanical technologies, design and visual communication, English and science to at least NCEA Level 2 are useful.

 These programmes may help you gain an apprenticeship, but do not reduce the amount of time it takes to complete it.